Islandora-Devops/islandora-starter-site/README.md

 ## Manual Installation

 The config files in the Starter Site assume a full suite of external services.
-If you do not need all the external services (such as Fedora or Matomo) then you can skip them but you will also want to adjust the Drupal configs.
+If you do not need all the external services (such as Fedora) then you can skip them but you will also want to adjust the Drupal configs.
 Such a partial install is beyond the scope of this document.